kiboschool/course-web-development-fundamentals/src/lessons/foundations/websites-and-the-internet.md

-# Websites and the internet

-## The Web and The Internet
+# The Web and the Internet

 ## The Internet

 Even though we tend to use "the web" and "the internet" interchangably, they're actually two different things.
 While the focus of this course is on the web and web development, it's good to have some foundational understanding of the internet.

 Starting in the 1960s, university and government researchers created a system to share files between computers.
 That system, called ARPANET, established protocols for file sharing, routing, and messaging that grew into the public internet.

-Since then, the internet has grown to become a global network of cables, cell towers, satellites, phones, and computers , all connected by networking protocols descended from those of ARPANET.
-You may have seen protocols like `http` (it's in the address bar, or at the beginning of a URL).
-HTTP (the hypertext transfer protocol) and protocols like it are rules that software programs follow so that they understand each other when they send messages back and forth on the network.
+Since then, the internet has grown to become a global network of cables, cell towers, satellites, phones, and computers , all connected by _networking protocols_ descended from those of ARPANET.

+You may have seen protocols like `http` (it's in the address bar, or at the beginning of a URL). **Protocols** like HTTP (the hypertext transfer protocol) are _sets of rules_ that software programs follow so that they understand each other.

 Connecting billions of different devices requires a lot of rules!
 There are a lot of protocols that make up the modern Internet -- HTTP, TCP/IP, Ethernet, DNS, Websockets...
-Even Bluetooth is a protocol that ends up carrying internet traffic!
+Even Bluetooth is a protocol that carries internet traffic!

 You don't need to know what those acronyms stand for yet.
-You should know that the internet is made of a lot of devices, connected by a set of protocols.
+You should know that the Internet is made of a lot of devices, connected by protocols.

 ## Web Pages

 If the Internet is the connections between the computers plus the protocols they use to communicate, the Web is the most visible way that people interact with the internet in their daily lives.

 The Web was originally conceived as a collection of files and documents, shared and linked together using the internet.

 Web pages are documents, created using HTML, CSS and other web technologies.
 Web pages can be accessed using a web browser, like Chrome or Edge.
 Pages contain text, images, links, and other elements.

 A combination of multiple web pages makes up a **website**.

 ## 📺 How does the web work?